solkim-83/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
-AddressBook shows an error message.
+Athena shows an error message.

       Use case resumes at step 2.

 * 4a.
 The persons to be added or removed is not found.

     * 4a1.
-AddressBook shows an error message.
+Athena shows an error message.

       Use case resumes at step 2.

-**Use case: search for events**
+#### **Use case: search for events**

 **MSS**

 1. User requests to search for a particular event
-2. AddressBook shows a list of events that match the criteria (e.g. contain a certain keyword)
+2. Athena shows a list of events that match the criteria (e.g. contain a certain keyword)

     Use case ends.